underfilho/buyit-app/README.md

 # Buyit - Smart Wish List

-Buyit (available on [Google Play](https://play.google.com/store/apps/details?id=dev.ander.buyit)) is a flutter app focused on progress and organization of your wish list and highly centered on design and user experience.
+Buyit is a flutter app focused on progress and organization of your wish list and highly centered on design and user experience.
 Here you can set your desired items and knowing your monthly income destined for your list the app will calculte everything about it, make predictions and keep track of your progress.

 ![app](./assets/images/app.png)